So you want to know how to write a nonfiction book, that’s great.

 This way, they will be waiting for your next book.

 6. Your First Draft

 You can begin writing as soon as your outline is ready.
 If needed, you can take a course on how to write a book that will help you get better at writing.

-Writing takes the form of rewriting multiple drafts.
-You may end up even discarding your first draft entirely.
-However, all that you need to do at this stage is to put your thoughts down.
+Writing always requires lots of rewriting and multiple drafts.
+You may even end up discarding your first draft entirely.
+When writing the first draft, however, all that you need to do is put your thoughts down.